saiashirwad/safemods/README.md

 ## How it works

-Every recipe moves through the same stages.
-Each stage is its own module with its own authority, and a lower layer never imports a higher one.
+Every recipe runs inside a fresh Workspace Snapshot.
+Its body queries a checked project and returns a Draft. `Recipe.run` then freezes that Draft and the recorded source observations into a Plan.
+Verification checks the Plan against fresh compiler snapshots and issues a `VerifiedPlan`; only Application can use that value to write.

 ```
+Workspace Snapshot
+       │
+       ▼
+Recipe body: Query/Pattern → Selection → Draft
+       │
+       ▼
-Query  →  Draft  →  Plan  →  Verification  →  Application
+Recipe.run → Plan → Verification → VerifiedPlan → Application
-find      propose   freeze   check           write
+             freeze          check                    write
 ```

 ### Query